-The following table shows the total amount of State-related debt outstanding as of March 31, 2008 by each bond authorization.
-Also included in the table are the amount of bonds authorized and bonds authorized but unissued.
-The bond authorization amounts and related unissued amounts have been updated through April 9, 2008, to include all legislative actions taken in the 2008-09 Enacted Budget.
-The table includes bond information for general obligation, LGAC, lease-purchase and contractual-obligation bonds.
-The information provided in the table for lease-purchase and contractual-obligation debt includes outstanding State PIT Revenue Bonds that have been issued to finance many of the capital programs included therein (see "State Personal Income Tax Revenue Bond Financing").
+The following table shows the total amount of State-related debt outstanding as of March 31, 2009 by each bond authorization.
+Also included in the table are the amount of enacted bond caps and bonds authorized but unissued, through April 3, 2009, to include all legislative actions taken in the 2009-10 Enacted Budget.
+The table includes bond information for general obligation, LGAC, lease-purchase and contractual obligation bonds.
+The information provided in the table for lease-purchase and contractual obligation debt includes outstanding State PIT Revenue Bonds that have been issued to finance many of the capital programs included therein (see "State Personal Income Tax Revenue Bond Financing").
 Debt authorizations for capital programs are either approved or enacted all at one time and are expected to be fully issued over time, or are enacted annually by the Legislature and are usually consistent with bondable capital projects appropriations.
 Authorization does not, however, indicate intent to sell bonds for the entire amount of those authorizations, because capital appropriations often include projects that do not materialize or are financed from other sources.
 In general, the amount of bonds authorized may be increased or decreased from time to time by the Legislature.
 In the case of general obligation debt only, increases in the authorization must be approved by the voters.

-State-Related Debt 2008-09 Enacted Bond Caps and Debt Outstanding (\$ millions) (1)
+State-Related Debt 2009-10 Enacted Bond Caps and Debt Outstanding (\$ millions) (1)